neondatabase/website/content/docs/cloud/about.md

 It integrates a cloud object store such as S3 to push cold data to the cheapest storage medium and locally attached SSDs for low latency high performance data.

 Our storage is written in the Rust for maximum performance and usability.

+## Open Source

+Check [neondatabase](https://github.com/neondatabase/neon) on GitHub and [our architecture documentation](../../storage-engine/architecture-overview).
+We develop in public under the Apache 2.0 license.

 ## Compatibility